yu-xiu/Poli_AI_Classifier/README.md

-# Political Social Media Post Classification with Natural Language Processing (NLP)
+# Political Social Media Post AI Classifier with Natural Language Processing (NLP)

 ## Project Overview
 This is a **group NLP project** (4 members) aiming to analyze and classify **political social media posts**.